Quinten814/cookie-sim/README.md

-# cookie-sim
-cookie cookie cookie
+# cookie sim
+start e.c++ to start game
+restart file to play again
+thats it